 Is it a pond dock?
 Is it a swimming hole?
 So much want is going on right now with this natural pool design that brings together the feel of a lake dock and step down swimming pool.

-As a stand alone garden bed addition, a pond free of vegetation reflects back the surrounding greenery to create a beautiful line for both contemporary and traditional design.
-Marble borders compliment the rustic browns of the surrounding brick to blend together the best of both worlds.
+As a stand-alone garden bed addition, a pond free of vegetation reflects back the surrounding greenery to create a beautiful line for both contemporary and traditional design.
+Marble borders complement the rustic browns of the surrounding brick to blend together the best of both worlds.

 *You might also like: 40 Tree House ideas For Every Age to Enjoy

-Again, the repetition of circles provide a collage of interest and depth seen both in pond and decking design.
-Wall art also mirrors the horizontal surfaces along the structural wall; all of which is balanced by the rectangular pavers and upright trees.
+Again, the repetition of circles provides a collage of interest and depth seen both in the pond and decking design.
+Wall art also mirrors the horizontal surfaces along the structural wall; all of which are balanced by the rectangular pavers and upright trees.

 So much of putting in a pond is about providing a balance of materials and shapes to provide peace and harmony.
 This uniquely shaped pond mimics the movement and shape of the Koi within, providing a tranquil view as you walk alongside.

 The depths of this pool can be seen from above, providing the fish a great spot to overwinter, and varying footing for different types of water plants seen in and around the separate ponds, connected by a small trickling waterfall.